vikram-seagate/Lyve-Cloud-Solutions-Samples/analytics-cluster-monitoring/README.md

 The setup of the Iguazio cluster should be completed.

+## Running Steps
-## Steps to go to grafana dashboard
+**Step 1:** Fo to grafana dashboard.
-1. Log into the Iguazio cluster using the admin user
+1. Log into the Iguazio cluster using the admin user.
 2. Go to the Clusters menu
 3. Navigate to Clusters -> APPLICATION -> Status Dashboard.
 This will open the Grafana dashboard home page.

-## Add a data source
+**Step 2:** Add a data source.

 Before you can create your first dashboard, you need to add your data source.